St. John Vianney High School is dedicated to forming young men for spiritual, academic and personal excellence in the Catholic, Marianist tradition.

 - Vianney is sponsored by the Society of Mary, an international religious order of priests and brothers known as Marianists.

-- Students take four courses per semester and graduate with 32 credits, among the highest in the Midwest.
+- Students take four courses per semester and graduate with 32 credits, among the highest in the Midwest, with up to 99% pursuing college.

-- About half of Vianney juniors and seniors earn college credits offered through Saint Louis University and the University of Missouri - St. Louis.
+- More than half of Vianney graduates earn college credit through Saint Louis University, University of Missouri-St. Louis, Missouri State University, and Drury University.

 - About 95 percent of Vianney graduates complete four or more math courses and three or more science courses.

-- Vianney has a wireless campus and a "teacher-deployed technology plan," which emphasizes use of technology as a tool in educating the entire person.
+- Vianney has a wireless campus and a "teacher-deployed technology plan," which gives teachers the flexibility to provide the appropriate technology in the classroom.

 Our college-style, two-semester schedule